mattyokan/ProfanityPilot/README.md

 # License

-This project is currently all rights reserved, Copyright 2023 Matt Yokanovich.
-I may decide to relicense this software under a permissive open-source license at some point in the future.
+This project is now available under the permissive MIT license.
+I am testing it with a few real online communities and may continue to make changes in the near future, but this was a project for an Artificial Intelligence course I took, so it's for the most part "unmaintained".
+Feel free to open issues or suggest PRs as necessary, just please recognize that my free time to review and adopt changes is limited as I work full-time.

 # Motivation